wasp-lang/shadcn-admin/ai/plan.md

         *   - [ ] Use `context.entities.Transaction.createMany(...)`.
         *   - [ ] Return summary/errors.
     *   - [ ] **4.4.
 Import Feedback UI:** Display results from `processImport` on `CsvImportPage.tsx`.

 ---

+**Phase 5: Security Review & Refinement**

+*   **Goal:** Review the implemented features for potential security vulnerabilities and refine logic as needed.
+*   **Areas of Focus:**
+    *   **Authorization Checks:**
+        *   - [ ] Verify that *all* relevant Wasp Operations (actions and queries) have robust checks to ensure the authenticated user (`context.user`) has the correct permissions (e.g., owner, correct collaborator role) for the specific resource (Budget, Envelope, Transaction) being accessed or modified.
+        *   - [ ] Double-check edge cases: Can a user manipulate inputs (e.g., IDs) to access data from budgets they don't own or collaborate on?
+        *   - [ ] Ensure the `checkBudgetPermission` helper function (or equivalent logic) is consistently applied in all write operations and potentially sensitive read operations.
+    *   **Input Validation:**
+        *   - [ ] Review server-side validation in all actions.
+Are inputs (strings, numbers, IDs) validated for format, range, and existence where necessary?
+        *   - [ ] Consider potential injection risks (though Prisma helps significantly with SQL injection, review any direct data handling).
+        *   - [ ] Review client-side validation (e.g., using Zod in forms) as a first line of defense, but ensure server-side validation is the source of truth.
+    *   **Data Exposure:**
+        *   - [ ] Confirm that queries (e.g., `getBudgetCollaborators`, `findUserByEmail`) only return the necessary data.
+Avoid leaking sensitive user information (like internal IDs if not strictly needed by the client, detailed auth provider data).
+        *   - [ ] Ensure error messages returned to the client do not leak sensitive internal details.
+    *   **Collaboration Logic:**
+        *   - [ ] Can a user invite themselves?
+        *   - [ ] Can an owner be removed or have their role changed via collaboration actions?
+        *   - [ ] Are role permissions (OWNER, EDITOR, VIEWER) correctly enforced across all relevant operations?
+    *   **Authentication:**
+        *   - [ ] Review Wasp auth configuration ([main.wasp](mdc:main.wasp)) for secure settings (e.g., appropriate redirects, secure email settings if using non-Dummy provider).
+        *   - [ ] Ensure environment variables for auth providers (if used) are kept secure.
+    *   **Dependency Review:**
+        *   - [ ] Briefly review dependencies for known vulnerabilities (can use `npm audit` periodically).

+*   **Outcome:** Identify and address any potential security gaps found during the review.

+---